 - Internal assembler gavrasm for quick modification and assembling of

-- Comfortable setting and clearing of breakpoints, storing and loading of
+- Comfortable setting and clearing of breakpoints, storing breakpoints in and

 - Control of the simulation in a simulator window,

-- Simple overview over I/O ports and timer,
+- Simple overview over I/O ports and timers,

 - Display of SRAM content,